Choose the Best Colours for Office As Per Vastu Shastra

 Grey – Depressive Colour

 Grey is a depressing colour.
-Avoid in the open offices as well as personal cabins.
+Avoid this colour in open offices as well as personal cabins.
 It diminishes confidence.
-Grey can be used in bathrooms and storage areas only.
+Grey should be strictly limited to bathrooms and storage spaces.

 Red – Stimulating Colour for office